Skip to content

 CorrelationResult(success: bool, output_dir: str, n_subjects: int, n_significant_voxels: int, n_significant_clusters: int, cluster_threshold: float, analysis_time: float, clusters: list, log_file: str)

-Result of a correlation permutation test.
+Result of a correlation-based cluster permutation test.

 tit.stats.permutation.run_group_comparison